What to Plant in Santa Cruz & the Bay Area in June

 Coastal (Aptos, Capitola, Santa Cruz, Live Oak)

 Your tomatoes are finally warming up!
 Marine layer keeps temperatures in the 65 to 75 degree range, which is comfortable but not ideal for heat-loving crops.
 Keep succession planting beans and cucumbers through June.
 Early June is your deadline for tomato transplants.
 Start thinking about fall brassicas.
 Your mild temperatures mean you can grow lettuce longer than inland gardeners.
+To learn more about how your location shapes your growing conditions, read our guide to Santa Cruz microclimates.

 Sunny Mountain Areas (Boulder Creek Ridges, Ben Lomond Chaparral, Scotts Valley Hills)